particle-iot/docs/src/content/reference/device-os/firmware.md

 - Parity: none
 - Stop Bits: 1

-On **OS X and Linux** systems, you can access the serial port through the terminal.
+On **macOS (OS X) and Linux** systems, you can access the serial port through the terminal.

-For OS X, open the terminal and type:
+For macOS, open the terminal and type:

 ```screen /dev/tty.u```